Australia Gets a Unique Insight

 Featuring more than 70 works, in terms of image size and total space taken up by the images, it was the biggest ever exhibition of photographs portraying contemporary Chinese life shown in Australia.
 The largest installation was three metres wide, and the total wall space taken up by the images would cover almost two full basketball courts.

-The exhibition was officially launched by former Australian Prime Minister Tony Abbott, who had high praise for the works telling the capacity crowd, “Marcus Reubenstein has given us access to his travels in China, access to his insights into the Chinese character and the Chinese way of life.”
+The exhibition was officially launched by former Australian Prime Minister Tony Abbott, who said, “Marcus Reubenstein has given us access to his travels in China, access to his insights into the Chinese character and the Chinese way of life.”

 Over the past decade Reubenstein has traveled to more than twenty Chinese cities where he’s captured over 19,000 images.
 “Having seen so much of China,” he says, “I have a very good appreciation of Chinese culture and what’s important to ordinary Chinese people.